|The Hilltops celebrate their Canadian Bowl win in 2015.|

 The Saskatoon Hilltops don’t need to reinvent the wheel in their quest to win a fourth straight Canadian Junior Football League title.

 For the third time in team history, the Hilltops sit in a rare spot of trying to become the first team ever to win four straight CJFL titles.
-Considering the league dates back to 1908, it shows just how tough trying to win four straight junior football championships can be.
+Considering the league dates back to 1908 with its national championship game, it shows just how tough trying to win four straight junior football national championships can be.

 The Hilltops won three straight championships at two other points in their history.
 The first run came from 2001 to 2003 and the second occurred from 2010 to 2012.

 In both instances, Saskatoon’s runs were derailed by rivals from the Prairie Football Conference.
 The Hilltops dropped a 29-10 decision in the 2004 PFC to the Edmonton Huskies, and the Toppers fell 21-16 in the 2013 PFC final to the Regina Thunder.
 The Huskies in 2004 and the Thunder in 2013 moved on to win the CJFL title in each of those respective years.

 |Luke Melnyk (#16) knocks down a pass at the Hilltops Alumni Game.|

 While it would be quite the accomplishment for the Hilltops to ultimately succeed in their third attempt to win four straight CJFL championships, the team can’t dwell on that end goal.
 In order to get to that end goal, the Hilltops have to be themselves.

 That means they have to approach this season much like they have every season in the past.
 They have to focus on what they have to do to get better each day in the present and enjoy what is happening on that day.
 Before the players, coaches, team staffers and directors know it, the club’s end of the year banquet will be here and everyone will be reflecting on the season that was.